 Editor’s Note: The Virginia DMV provides a wonderful overview of this question on their page, “Requesting a Police Crash Report from the DMV.”
-This article simply expands on the information provided by the DMV on that page.
+This article simply expands on the information provided on that page.

 What is an Accident Report and Why Should I Care?

 Your accident report will contain important information regarding the circumstances of the crash.